textpattern/textpattern-default-theme/README.md

 Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
 Used to display the individual comments.

+#### /forms/default.article.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+Used to display the written article, either as an individual article of part of a set of articles.
+When called on an individual article basis this form also calls the 'comments_display.article.txp'.

 #### /forms/files.file.txp

 Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
 You can call this form from within an article by simply using `<txp:file_download id="xxx" />` (you don't need to specify a form name as 'files' is the default form for files) - you can also call this form from within other any other forms and pages using the same method (just mind your `<p>`'s).

 #### /forms/images.misc.txp

 Create a new form in the system with name of 'images' and type of 'misc', then copy/paste the code from this file into it.
-You could then for example display article_images by inserting the following code into a written article...
+This form can optionally be used in your page/form templates.
+You could also, for example, display article_images by inserting the following code into a written article...

     notextile. <txp:images form="images" />